 Agile seems to be growing in popularity among project management professionals, and with good reason.
-Its flexibility and adaptability make Agile ideal for projects where major constraints are not well understood and/or the customer wants a high level of involvement and frequent deliveries of workable products.
+Its flexibility and adaptability make Agile ideal for projects where the significant constraints are not well understood.
+It also works for customers who want a high level of involvement and frequent deliveries of workable products.
 But is Agile the future of project management?

-The simple answer is: no. Despite the many benefits of Agile, it’s not well-suited for all projects.
-For instance, Agile isn’t designed for reproducibility.
-Imagine a scenario where a customer asked you to create three identical cars.
-If you decided to create a separate project and form a stand-alone Agile project team for each one, it would likely result in three unique cars rather than three identical ones.
+The simple answer is no. Despite the many benefits of Agile, it’s not well-suited to all projects — for example, anything that requires reproducibility.
+Picture a scenario in which a customer asks you to create three identical cars.
+If you decide to create a separate project and form a stand-alone Agile team for each one, it would likely result in three unique cars rather than three identical ones.

-- When the outcome of your project is already stable and well understood.
+- Projects where the outcome is already stable and well understood

-- Your customer isn’t willing to commit to the level of contact and interaction required of Agile.
+- A customer who is unwilling to commit to the level of interaction required

-- Your company cannot support an Agile environment.
+- A company that cannot support an Agile environment

 Waterfall is currently the best project management method for clearly-defined projects with concrete timelines and deliverables.